danielmoi/aquarium/notes/04-05-decorations.md

 ## Benefit 2 = comparison
-The data calss provides an equals method to compare 2 instances of a data class
+The data class provides an equals method to compare 2 instances of a data class

 ```kotlin
 fun makeDecorations() {